top of page

 The Florida Springs Council worked with attorneys, scientists, and policy experts to draft a water use permitting harm rule that will actually protect Outstanding Florida Springs.
 It prioritizes the protection of Outstanding Florida Springs, relies on existing regulatory programs, and recognizes the relationship between water quantity and water quality.

 On Friday Sept 15, 2023 we sent a letter to DEP's Secretary Hamilton with our full analysis of their rulemaking.
-A permitting harm rule as written by Florida Springs Council is attached as an appendix to the letter.
+A permitting harm rule as written by the Florida Springs Council is attached as an appendix to the letter.

 "The Department’s blatant disregard for its mission has caused untold damage to Florida’s springs, cost valuable time and money, and eroded the faith of the people of Florida in a once respected institution.
 It has become so captured that it now represents only the most greedy and destructive part of Florida’s regulated industries lobby.